asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! tip

-**Tip:**  Variants to test: Bob rejects the re-INVITE; both Alice and Bob reject the re-INVITE
+    Variants to test: Bob rejects the re-INVITE; both Alice and Bob reject the re-INVITE

----
+[//]: # (end-tip)

 * Asterisk sends an UPDATE request (if Alice/Bob support it) with the previous SDP (see RFC 6337, section 3.4)
 * Asterisk transcodes media between Alice and Bob